Welcome back — we can’t wait to see you in Waterford!

 Is the Fair wheelchair accessible?

-A designated handicapped drop-off area is located at the Catoctin Church.
+A designated handicapped drop-off area is located at Waterford’s Catoctin Presbyterian Church.
 After drop-off, please proceed to the Red Lot to park.

 May I bring my dog?

 Please do NOT bring pets.
 The streets are crowded, and animals cannot be taken into buildings nor left unattended outside.
 There is no readily accessible water for thirsty pets.